 'Come on, focus!'

-He glanced over his shield once he was much closer, seeing Emerald hop to his left.
+He glanced over his shield once he was much closer, seeing Emerald dash to his left.
 He ducked behind the steel as he flinched, a chain of sorts raking against the edge.

-A blade nicked the boy's cheek, and he thrust his shield across his body.
-The edge caught chain, and he twisted, bringing his sword close to his torso.
+A blade nicked the boy's cheek, and he pulled his shield cross-wards to his right.
+The edge caught chain, and he twisted as he was tugged along, bringing his sword close to his torso.

 Jaune fell back into a ready position, one of Emerald's revolvers on the arena floor as he took a step towards her.
-He shrugged his arm and the chain he'd caught fell from his shield.
+He shook his arms free and the chain he'd caught fell from his shield.

-The boy was forced to duck behind his shield as the girl brought her remaining gun up, firing quickly as she skirted the outside of the arena.
-When she lowered her gun to reload, Jaune lowered his shield and dashed forwards.
+The boy was forced to duck behind his shield as the girl brought her remaining gun up, firing quickly as she skirted the outside of the wide open arena.
+When she lowered her gun to reload, watching him, Jaune lowered his shield and dashed forwards.

-The girl's blade raked through the air above Jaune's head as he ducked, and backed up.
-On his back foot, Jaune shifted his weight and drew his sword, intent on pushing his shield into Emerald's gut.
+The girl did just that, rushing forwards and swinging.
+Her bladed revolver raked through the air above Jaune's head as he ducked, and backed up.
+On his back foot, Jaune shifted his weight and pulled his sword back, intent on pushing his shield into Emerald's gut.

 Within the next moment, Jaune had to push up against Emerald's weight as she hand-planted against the top of his shield, the barrel of her revolver in his face.
 The boy smacked it away with his sword the moment it fired, ears ringing at its report.
 When he backed away again, the girl brought both guns up, and fired again.